Reginald Fellows, "The New Code of Roman Canon Law", Journal of Comparative Legislation and International Law, 3rd Ser., Vol. 1, No. 3 (1919) 239-244.

 The Pontifical Commission for the Codification of Canon Law (1904-1917)

-Pietro Gasparri (1852-1935) was the driving intellect behind the Catholic Church's first codification of canon law in the early 20th century, but one should not forget the other members of the papal commission that aided him.
-All full members of the commission were Cardinal Fathers, with a young canonist, the future Pope Pius XII, serving as assistant.
-Their academic credentials (where I could locate them) were impressive, and not a few, it seems, made their mark outside of canonical circles.
+All full members of the commission were Cardinal Fathers, with a young canonist, the future Pope Pius XII, serving as an assistant.
+Their academic credentials (where I could locate them) were impressive, and not a few had also made their mark outside of canonistics.
 Most of the early members were Italian, of course, though Spain (Vives y Tuto and Merry del Val y Zulueta), Germany (Steinhuber), Holland (van Rossum) and France (Matthieu) were represented.
 Several (Martinelli, Satolli, Cavvichioni, Vives y Tuto, and Merry del Val) had significant exposures to Anglo-American common law.
 Some died († ) before the Pio-Benedictine Code was promulgated.
 To these were added various consulters, some of whom were later promoted to the Commission itself.
-Below, then, are what might be termed "the Men behind the Man behind the Code of Canon Law."
+Several of the men listed here were considered "papabile" in their time.
+See my Notes on the Canonist's Conclave of 1922.

 Commission President